DengYuelin/object_detection_profiling/readme.md

     -   More on niceness vs. priority can refer to [this forum post](https://askubuntu.com/questions/656771/process-niceness-vs-priority).

-    **NOTE:** When running the task over a `ssh` connection, a good practice is to use a terminal emulation tool (such as `screen`) to put your tasks to the local `stdout` buffer of the RTOS.
+    **NOTE:** When running the task over an `ssh` connection, a good practice is to use a terminal emulation tool (such as `screen`) to put your tasks to the local `stdout` buffer of the RTOS.
 This can prevent halts caused by output buffer filling up with an unstable connection [[Reference]](https://unix.stackexchange.com/questions/282973/do-programs-run-from-an-ssh-session-depend-on-the-connection).

 3. Compare execution time characteristics between a real-time kernel and a non-real-time kernel.
 You can specify which kernel to load on boot by editing `/boot/firmware/config.txt`.
 If you have followed the kernel patching procedures, the stock (non-real-time) kernel should be `kernel8.img`, and the real-time kernel is `rt-kernel8.img`.
 Repeat Step 2 on the non-real-time kernel and compare your results.
  **NOTE:** This will be your last time using the default "PREEMPT" kernel in this project.
-Switch to back to "PREEMPT_RT" kernel before moving on to next section.
+Switch back to "PREEMPT_RT" kernel before moving on to the next section.

 > **TASKS:**
 > Answer the following questions: